Log Calabi-Yau mirror symmetry and non-archimedean disks: Geometry of the mirror family

-\begin{theorem} Base change the mirror family from $\bbZ$ to $\bbQ$.
-Assume $U \subset Y$ is a compactification.
-Geometric fibres are semi-log canonical, Gorenstein, $K$-trivial affine varieties of the same dimension as $U$.
-Fibers over the structure torus $T_{\Pic(Y)}$ of the base are log canonical (in particular, normal). \end{theorem}
+Consider the base change the mirror family from $\bbZ$ to $\bbQ$.
+Geometric fibres are semi-log-canonical, Gorenstein, $K$-trivial affine varieties of the same dimension as $\bbU$.
+Fibers over the structure torus $\bbT_{\Pic(\bbY_s)}$ of the base are log canonical (in particular, normal). \end{theorem}